melvinlee/lab-az-devtest-vm/azure-services/README.md

 ## Running

-1. Login to the Azure CLI az login
+1. Login to the Azure CLI az login (Skip this if you using cloud shell)
 2. Clone this repository and cd into the directory
 3. Create a varaibles.tfvars file and add your variables